By Larry Wells

 My late wife, Dean Faulkner Wells, participated in a panel discussion at that first Faulkner conference.
 That was when she became her family’s unofficial spokesperson.
 She had a talent for going straight to the heart of the matter, and one could always count on Dean to tell the truth.

 Square Books would soon become a launching pad for writers.
 John Grisham’s first major book-signing for The Firm occurred here.
 His fans formed a line that stretched around the square.
 Square Books’ co-founder Lisa Howorth was the author of two novels, Flying Shoes and Summerlings.
 Marc Smirnoff, who clerked at Square Books, founded Oxford-American Magazine.
 Jamie Kornigay, author of the novel Soil, also worked there.
-Other established authors who honed their craft in Oxford include the late Larry Brown, Jonathan Miles, Donna Tartt, Ralph Eubanks, Melissa Ginsberg, Chris Offutt, Jim Dees, Ace Atkins and Bill Doyle to name a few.
+Other established authors who honed their craft in Oxford include the late Larry Brown, Jonathan Miles, Donna Tartt, Ralph Eubanks, Melissa Ginsberg, Chris Offutt, Jim Dees, Ace Atkins and Bill Boyle to name a few.

 In 1979 Dean and I bought Yoknapatawpha Press from its founder Howard Duvall.
 Our first publication was a facsimile of William Faulkner’s typewritten manuscript entitled “Mississippi poems.”
 Biographer Joseph Blotner wrote the Introduction.
 We maintained an office above Sneed’s hardware on the Square, and for the next ten years our window overlooking the square featured “Yoknapatawpha Press” in gold leaf.
 It was the first (and so far only) time that the name of Faulkner’s fictional county has graced the Square.